enonic/old-xp-doc/doc/admintools/contentstudio/actions.rst

 -------

 This button will open the selected content in preview mode, in a new browser tab.
 If more than one content is selected, each will open in its own tab.
 Only content that has a supporting page template can be previewed.
-Read more about page templates.
+Read more about :ref:`page_templates`.

 Publish
 -------